YOLO200/CSE478Project/README.md

 This project is created for educational purposes as part of CSE 478 course requirements.

+## Troubleshooting

+### Charts Not Rendering
+1. Check browser console for error messages
+2. Verify data files exist in `data/processed/`
+3. Run `python3 data/process_data.py` to regenerate data files
+4. Ensure you're using a local web server (not opening `index.html` directly)

+### Data Issues
+- If charts show "0%" or negative values, check that `music.csv` is in the project root
+- Verify Python dependencies are installed: `pip3 install pandas numpy python-dateutil`
+- Check console logs for data loading debug information

+### Layout Issues
+- Legend may appear in multiple columns if there are many genres
+- Chart width automatically adjusts to accommodate legend
+- On smaller screens, visualizations will stack vertically

 ## Acknowledgments

-- Spotify for providing the tracks dataset
-- CORGIS for the Million Song Dataset
+- **CORGIS** for the Million Song Dataset (primary data source)
+- **Spotify** for providing audio feature data standards
-- D3.js community for excellent documentation
+- **D3.js** community for excellent documentation and examples
-- Scrollama.js for scrollytelling functionality
+- **Scrollama.js** for scrollytelling functionality

 ## Contact